loannejee/Amazon-Clone/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Third party APIs include [Stripe](https://stripe.com/docs) for payment and the [Fake Store API](https://fakestoreapi.com/docs) e-commerce Pseudo-real data such as products, carts, and users in JSON format.
+Third party APIs include [Stripe](https://stripe.com/docs) for payment and the [Fake Store API](https://fakestoreapi.com/docs) for e-commerce Pseudo-real data such as products, carts, and users in JSON format.

 ## :computer: Demo